GOP nominee for Kansas governor tries to flip abortion issue

 “What was not on the ballot was Gov. Kelly’s position,” he said.

 Kelly said she’s confident that she stands with a majority of Kansas in opposing the proposed constitutional change.
-While she has strongly supported abortion rights throughout her career in politics, she has avoided suggesting that she’d push for the repeal of existing restrictions.
+While she has strongly supported abortion rights throughout her political career and opposed restrictions now on the books, she has been careful not to say she would push for the repeal of existing restrictions.
 That wouldn’t be likely anyway, with Republicans in control of the Legislature.

 Asked about Schmidt’s characterization of her position on abortion, she said, “He’s making that up.
 You know, I have never said that.”